maxymilianz/Ray-tracer/README.md

-Tested on Lubuntu and Cygwin.
+Compilation tested on Debian and Cygwin.
+I could not make it work on Windows.

 To compile, type:
 `ocamlbuild -pkg graphics -pkg str 'main.native'`.